-• Academic progress: The group reviews student progress by class.
+- Academic progress: The group reviews student progress by class.
 Data considered include non-passing grades, requests for exam extensions, and narrative performance evaluations.
-The discussion focuses on ways by which to support these students, and determines who will be responsible for follow up with the student.
-For further details, see the AMS policies on grading and academic progress in the Student Handbook.

-- Professionalism: The group reviews student professionalism.
+The discussion focuses on ways to best support students and determines who will be responsible for follow up with the student (e.g. Curriculum Dean, Mary B. Arnold Mentor, Associate Dean for Student Affairs).
+For further details, see the AMS policies on grading and academic progress in the Student Handbook. - Professionalism: The group reviews student professionalism.
 Data considered include evaluations, faculty concerns, and professionalism forms submitted.
-The group reviews the issue, comes to consensus about whether a form should be issued, and if so, who will be responsible for discussing the issue with the student.
-For further details, see the AMS policy on professionalism in the Student Handbook. - Well-being: Each week, the group discusses any concerns about students' well-being, if behavioral or social issues are raised by the student or faculty.
-The discussion focuses on ways by which to support the student, and again determines who will be responsible for follow up with the student. - Relationship to other groups: The Student Support Group is the operational arm of the Competency Committee, which tracks student progress on the curriculum's Nine Abilities longitudinally.
-The Student Support Group identifies need, puts supports in place for students with need, and reports to the Competency Committee for tracking purposes to ensure that each student is achieving the competencies of the medical school.
+The group reviews any issue(s) raised and comes to a consensus about whether a professionalism form should be issued.
+Forms that are issued by the Student Support Committee are discussed with the student by the Associate Dean for Student Affairs.
+For further details, see the AMS policy on professionalism in the Student Handbook. - Well-being: Each week, the group discusses any concerns about students' well-being, if behavioral or social issues are raised by the student, faculty, or peers.
+The discussion focuses on ways by which to support the student, and determines who will be responsible for follow up with the student. - Relationship to other groups: The Student Support Committee- consisting of members from OME, OSA, ODMA, and the Learning and Accessibility Specialist tracks student progress on the curriculum's Nine Abilities longitudinally.
+The Committee identifies student need, puts support in place for students as appropriate, and ensures that each student is achieving the competencies of the medical school.